bmd-lab/academic-kickstart/content/en/author/roeeasher/_index.md

 +++

 Roee Asher is a fast track master’s student in the materials science and engineering department at TAU.
-He’s aim is to find new materials using advanced computational methods and predict their properties, and to expand his knowledge on materials science.
+His aim is to find new materials using advanced computational methods and predict their properties, and to expand his knowledge on materials science.